5 Jul 2021

 Pipeline Track (24km)

-Pipeline Track is easily one of the best and most scenic rides around Hobart for those looking for an easy cruise with friends or family.
-Not long into the ride the Derwent River will appear before you, over looking Mount Nelson.
-But don't stop for too long, as dense, sheltered forest and the famous Cathedral Rock are also along the trail.
-After you've reached this milestone, follow the path to Wellington Falls.
+Pipeline Track is easily one of the most scenic rides around Hobart, especially for those looking for an easy cruise.
+Not long into the ride the Derwent River appears and it won't be long before your overlooking Mount Nelson.
+Don't stop for too long, though, as dense, sheltered forest and the famous Cathedral Rock are also along this trail.
+After you've reached here, follow the path to Wellington Falls.

 Pro Tip: It goes without saying to make it to the top of Mt Wellington.
 You may even find some snow!